Beauty trends: Things that take time are done less frequently

 There is an adage among wine drinkers – certainly wine companies – that if you are going to drink less, then drink a better bottle of wine.
 The same appears true with beauty and grooming.
 People who shave or wash their hair less frequently are turning to longer, more indulgent routines.
 They want to spend time on them, take it slowly, and feel the direct and indirect benefits on their health and well-being.

-There is a growing trend towards hairlessness, as men gradually move towards manscaping and generally reducing the amount of body hair that they have, whilst the counter trend among women is remaining a small niche.
+There is a growing trend towards hairlessness, as men gradually move towards manscaping and generally reducing the amount of body hair that they have, whilst the counter-trend among women is remaining a small niche.

 However, there is a tension between the desire to be less hairy and the daily demands of tight morning routines.
-The consequence of this is that the perceived indulgence of activities like wet shaving or washing long hair are pushed into a weekly regime, rather than a daily event.
+The consequence of this is that the perceived indulgence of activities like wet shaving or washing long hair is pushed into a weekly regime, rather than a daily event.

 Young men are spending longer on their routines

-The majority of those who already consider themselves to have beauty and grooming routines, show limited signs of spending more time on them.
+The majority of those who already consider themselves to have beauty and grooming routines show limited signs of spending more time on them.
 However, younger men are spending much longer than they did before.
-23% of men aged 16-24 and 22% aged 25-44 have spent longer on their beauty and grooming routines in the last year, as categories such as hair removal and shaving are seeing a rapid growth in interest, engagement sales.
+23% of men aged 16-24 and 22% aged 25-44 have spent longer on their beauty and grooming routines in the last year, as categories such as hair removal and shaving are seeing rapid growth in interest, engagement sales.

 The luxury multi-stage beauty routines are set to rise